ppratick/ppratick/README.md

-Below is your revamped GitHub README in Markdown format.
-It removes the AI Student Visa Consultant project and adds additional details about your experience, achievements, and technical expertise:

 # 👋 Hi, I'm Pratick Kafley

 I'm a passionate Computer Science student at [Carnegie Mellon University](https://www.cmu.edu/), specializing in software engineering, AI, and full-stack development.
 I love tackling complex problems and building scalable, intuitive software solutions.
 I'm also a certified cybersecurity professional (ISC2) and an active contributor to open source projects.